 Children can be SO cruel to each other.
 Any irregularity is quick to be pointed out and emphasized.
 They are especially cruel to overweight children.

 Ask anyone who has grown up with extra weight on them, and they will tell you some sad stories: being chosen last in gym class, looked over during social events.
 Dating in high school while fat?
 Forget it!

 Before long, it’s easy to just assume you won’t be accepted because of your weight and to not even try.
 Or a person may swing the other way and be willing to do anything to gain acceptance, which can set a kid up to engage in risky behaviors such as underage drinking and drugs.

-The beauty of romantic love is that it can change your life, and the way you see yourself.
+The beauty of romantic love is that it can change your life and the way you see yourself.
 But this is also the pain.
 Lovers come into the most intimate contact with our body, and because they do, they are in a unique position.
 Their criticism can deeply hurt us.

 We stand literally naked before them.
 If these people come so close to us and tell us that we are too fat or unpleasant to look at, we are very likely to believe them.
-After all, who sees us naked besides ourselves and them?
+After all, who sees us naked beside ourselves and them?

-Stop Body Shaming
+How To Stop Body Shaming

 You deserve a life free from the body shame.
 There is no reason to believe what these people say.